 10 Traits of a Compelling Middle Grade Hero

-During the workshop, we (writers, both aspiring and already published) discussed which traits could be found in a popular or effective Middle Grade protagonist.
+During the workshop, we discussed which traits could be found in a popular or effective Middle Grade protagonist.
 Even though we all had different styles, influences and stories to tell, we all agreed on the following 10 traits.

 The quality of being honest and having strong moral principles.